 Accelerate by Nicole Forsgren, Jez Humble and Gene Kim.
-It describes their scientific research into what makes IT organisations successful.
-As as developer I found their findings to be very recognizable and I can only hope that the organizations I work for will take them to heart.
-It's good to hear that things like continuous deployment are not just pet peeves of developers, but reliably indicate the success of IT organisations.
-My more takeaways as a developer are:
+It describes their scientific research into what makes IT organizations successful.
+As a developer I found their findings to be very recognizable and I can only hope that the organizations I work for will take them to heart.
+It's good to hear that things like continuous deployment are not just pet peeves of developers, but reliably indicate the success of IT organizations.
+My takeaways as a developer are:

 - deploy to production on demand,

 multiple times per day

 - have a product delivery lead time of

 less than 1 hour(the time it takes from a code commit to code successfully running in production)

 0-15%change fail rate (percentage of changes to production that fail)